sdpa-python/sdpa-python.github.io/docs/formats/index.md

 The primal-dual pair in SeDuMi is the reverse of that in SDPA.
 In SeDuMi, the dual problem is a linear-matrix-inequality form.

+To see the relationship between SDPA and SeDuMi formats, please see the subsection on the [Interconversion between SDPA and SeDuMi Formats](sdpa_sedumi.html).

 # CLP Format

 SDPAP (of which this wrapper is a fork) introduced a third format, called CLP that stands for Conic-form Linear Optimization Problems.
 The official specification of this format is given in the [user manual of SDPAP](https://sourceforge.net/projects/sdpa/files/sdpa-p/sdpap_manual.pdf) on the [official SDPA website](http://sdpa.sourceforge.net/download.html).